 Introduction

-According to modern economic theories, people with indistinguishable talents will obtain equal remuneration in a wholly integrated labor market (Hicks, 1963; Marhsall, 1920).
-Adhering to the same premise, many studies have tested for wage convergence in the context of broader labor market analysis, taking labor as a factor of production (Galizia, 2015; Rosenbloom, 1998; Rosenbloom & Sundstrom, 2002).
-According to Dayanandan & Ralhan (2005), given more unrestricted mobility of people (in addition to lower transportation costs and the use of a common currency), testing wage convergence as the price of labor within a country is more reasonable than across the countries.
-While the existence of wage convergence is generally expected, the absence of convergence at the intra-national level implies the presence of regional imbalances, resources misallocation, and differences in the cost of living (González, 2020).
+According to modern economic theories, people with indistinguishable talents will obtain equal remuneration in a wholly integrated labour market (Hicks, 1963; Marhsall, 1920).
+Adhering to the same premise: many studies have tested for wage convergence in the context of broader labour market analysis, taking labour as a factor of production (Galizia, 2015; Rosenbloom, 1998; Rosenbloom & Sundstrom, 2002).
+According to Dayanandan & Ralhan (2005), given the unrestricted mobility of people (in addition to lower transportation costs and the use of a common currency), testing wage convergence as the price of labour within a country is more reasonable than across countries.
+While wage convergence is generally expected, the absence of convergence at the intra-national level implies the presence of regional imbalances, resource misallocation, and differences in the cost of living (González, 2020).

-In Indonesia, analyzing wage convergence is very relevant because it often becomes the main factor for many people to migrate.
+In Indonesia, analysing wage convergence is relevant because it often becomes the main factor for many people to migrate.
 Based on theory, the economic reason is one aspect that could influence migration, and several approaches that underlie this among them were delivered by Mantra (1992) and Todaro & Smith, (2003).
-Both agree that economic motives are reasons to migrate, especially migration from rural to urban areas.
-Indonesian Central Bureau of Statistics (hereafter, BPS) recorded that the population in urban areas in 2020 is 56.7%, increased from 2010, which is only 49.8%.
-Furthermore, due to substantial urban expansion, which necessitates many workers, that figure is expected to rise to 66.6 percent by 2035.
-Another report from BPS shows that the number of lifetime migrants in 2019 in Indonesia is up to 29.8 million people with migrant workers of 5.4 million people.
-Java island dominates the population of migrants in Indonesia, with around 51.2% of lifetime migrants and 56.5% of migrant workers residing in Java.
-The high number of migrants in Java is mainly influenced by wage conditions, living costs, and living facilities' availability.
+Both agree that economic motives are reasons for migration, especially migration from rural to urban areas.
+The Indonesian Central Bureau of Statistics (BPS) recorded that the population in urban areas in 2020 is 56.7%, increased from 2010, which is only 49.8%.
+Furthermore, due to substantial urban expansion, which necessitates many workers, the figure is expected to rise to 66.6% by 2035.
+Another report from BPS shows that the number of lifetime migrants in Indonesia in 2019 is up to 29.8 million people, with migrant workers of 5.4 million people.
+Java island dominates the population of migrants in Indonesia, with approximately 51.2% of lifetime migrants and 56.5% of migrant workers residing in Java.
+The high number of migrants in Java is mainly influenced by wage conditions, living costs, and the availability of living facilities.

-Improvements in people mobility due to the rapid development of transportation infrastructure in Indonesia in the last decade add relevance to studying regional wage convergence.
-For example, the number of airports in Indonesia has increased from 148 units in 2004 to 235 units in 2018.
-As a result, domestic passenger traffic increased dramatically during that period, rising from 34 million passengers per year in 2004 to 94 million passengers per year in 2018.
-Similarly, there has also been a rapid development in communication infrastructure due to massive base transceiver station (BTS) construction built by Indonesia's telecommunication state-owned enterprise from only around 26 thousand units in 2008 to 231 thousand in 2020.
+Improvements in people’s mobility due to the rapid development of transportation infrastructure in Indonesia in the last decade add relevance to the study of regional wage convergence.
+For example, the number of airports in Indonesia increased from 148 in 2004 to 235 in 2018.
+Consequently, domestic passenger traffic increased dramatically during that period, rising from 34 million passengers per year in 2004 to 94 million passengers per year in 2018.
+Similarly, there has also been a rapid development in communication infrastructure due to the massive base transceiver station (BTS) constructed by Indonesia's telecommunication state-owned enterprise from approximately 26 thousand units in 2008 to 231 thousand units in 2020.
 This improvement in connectivity is expected to reduce disparity across Indonesian regions in many economic and social dimensions, including wages.

-Against this backdrop, the present paper focuses on convergence patterns of the long-run dynamics in wages across Indonesian provinces and the influencing factors of the converging behavior.
-Despite numerous studies on regional income convergence, little is known about regional wage convergence in Indonesia.
-Furthermore, this paper uses the average net income per month of employees and laborers in 34 provinces from 2008-2020 as the primary indicator instead of the regional minimum wage (Upah Minimum Regional - UMR).
+Against this backdrop, the present study focuses on convergence patterns of the long-run dynamics in wages across Indonesian provinces and the influencing factors of converging behaviour.
+Despite numerous studies on regional income convergence, less is known about regional wage convergence in Indonesia.
+Furthermore, this study uses the average net income per month of employees and labourers in 34 provinces from 2008 to 2020 as the primary indicator instead of the regional minimum wage (Upah Minimum Regional - UMR).
 In many cases, regional minimum wage is usually influenced by local government policy and other unconditional factors, so it does not optimally represent the real market situation.
-We also remove the effect of inflation on regional wage by converting the data from nominal into the real term.
+We also remove the effect of inflation on regional wages by converting the data from nominal to real terms.